 Did you know that olive oil consumption is expected to increase compared to other vegetable oils and butter?

-European Union (EU) officials predict an increase in olive oil consumption due to increased awareness of its health benefits but also due to the growing popularity of various Mediterranean cuisines.”
+European Union officials predict an increase in olive oil consumption due to increased awareness of its health benefits.

 This trend is definitely expected to have a strong impact in home cooking and food services.

-In three decades, olive oil consumption in non-producing EU countries rose from 21,400 tons to 162,700 tons, according to the report, while non-producing countries outside the EU saw their olive oil consumption quadruple from 246,000 tons to 1.1 million tons over the period.
+Olive oil consumption in non-producing EU countries rose from 21,400 tons to 162,700, and non-producing countries outside the EU saw their olive oil consumption quadruple.

 Additionaly, EU officials expect demand for vegetable oils to be significantly influenced by the production of biodiesel, particularly rapeseed oil.

 Sunflower oil market growth is expected to be limited to Hungary and Germany, while demand will stagnate in the rest of the EU.